 "CTS is an institution located in a historically significant community in Chicago for both African American Muslims and the immigrant Muslim community," Turk says.
-"We're looking forward to ing. connecting to issues right there in that neighborhood, partnering with other organizations already on the ground doing work."
+"We're looking forward to connecting to issues right there in that neighborhood, partnering with other organizations already on the ground doing work."

 He speaks about the role of religion in civil rights, how historically the black church, in particular, has been a leader for social justice and civil rights efforts.
 "We look to benefit from being within the Christian communities in regards to social justice work.
 There is so much opportunity on the South Side.
-In fact, I believe Welcome, Bayan.
-We are glad you are here.

-Chicago is a microcosm, representative of what we face as a nation.
+In fact, I believe Chicago is a microcosm, representative of what we face as a nation.
 CTS represents an understanding of American religion in a way that is embracing of an American Muslim community's participation in what it means to be American."